sicoyle/ghc-data-annotation-workshop/annotationSteps.md

       For the raw label data, copy/paste the data snipped below the picture.
    ![CVAT Project](./assets/screenshots/project.jpg)

-    Raw Label data to copy/paste into CVAT UI:
+    Raw Label data to copy/paste into the CVAT UI:
 ```json
 [
   {